+Rx/Tx Packets: Displays the total amount of packets received/sent by the wireless network.
+Rx/Tx Bytes: Displays the total amount of data (in bytes) received/sent by the wireless network.
+Rx/Tx Dropped Packets: Displays the total amount of dropped packets received/sent by the wireless network.
 Rx/Tx Errors: Displays the total amount of error packets received/sent by the wireless network.
-Rx/Tx Dropped Packets: Displays the total amount of dropped packets received/sent by the wireless network.
-Rx/Tx Bytes: Displays the total amount of data (in bytes) received/sent by the wireless network.
-Rx/Tx Packets: Displays the total amount of packets received/sent by the wireless network.
-2.4GHz/5GHz: Choose one band to show the information about radio traffic.